KDHE reports 73 additional COVID deaths, 1574 new cases - NewsBreak

 KDHE reports 73 additional COVID deaths, 1574 new cases

 TOPEKA — The Kansas Department of Health reported 1,574 new coronavirus cases in Kansas since Friday April 15, for a total of 773,796 cases.
-The state reported 73...jcpost.com
+The state reported 73...littleapplepost.com

 TOPEKA — The Kansas Department of Health reported 1,574 new coronavirus cases in Kansas since Friday April 15, for a total of 773,796 cases.
-The state reported 73...jcpost.com
+The state reported 73...littleapplepost.com

 Comments / 0